orkblutt/QFreqtradeUI/README.md

 Use the "Options" button to specify the connection settins to your bo and the refresh frequency (default is 60 seconds).

+## Note

+Actually "Trade history" table will be populate only if you are on freqtrade develop branch  https://github.com/freqtrade/freqtrade/tree/develop .
+Should be available soon on master.

 ## Donation

 Please make a donation to see new features like multibot support, trend status, start/stop automation...